My Journey to Healing

 Determined to change the trajectory of not only my life, but the life of my children for generations to come, I began my health journey as a young adult.

 After watching my beautiful, sweet, seemingly healthy, picture-perfect Aunt Juanitta, deteriorate and die of colon cancer at only 26 years old, a picture etched into my memory for life.
 And then, my own mother’s fight with lymphoma for decades.
 Knowing that every female on my mother’s side has some form of cancer.
+I was determined to build a Journey to Healing for me and my family.

 I became a healthy, fit, wife, mother of two, Licensed Medical Massage Therapist, Fitness instructor, and Personal trainer.
 I taught all forms of health, fitness, and nutrition in the studio I owned and operated.
 I've coached people toward a clean lifestyle of health and fitness for my entire adult life.